Hosamov/exclusions-db/README.md

 - Add search feature to find active exclusions easier

 ## TODOS:
-- **Add section for minimum exclusion lengths
+- **Add section for minimum exclusion lengths (exclusions-criteria GET route)
 - **Fix exclusion length in edit form (why is it showing an input field vs dropdown?)
-- **Make email sending more fluid:
+- **TODO: Make email sending more fluid:
   - Allow "opt in" in user account for users to choose to be notified via email of new exclusions being added

-### Originally created: 11/29/2022; Last edited: 9/27/2023
+### Originally created: 11/29/2022; Last edited: 10/4/2023